 Faculty and Curriculum Development

-Whether it’s assistance designated for an ESL program or around the clock tutoring for help in class, Hispanic serving institutions distribute support in areas of curriculum development to improve the learning environment for Hispanic students.
+Hispanic serving institutions distribute support in areas of curriculum development to improve the learning environment for Hispanic and Latinx students.

 Which HSI is right for you?

-Since students might also apply to a HSI based off available assistance resources, it’s important to note that not all HSI’s are the same and a university doesn’t simply receive money for being considered an HSI.
-A Hispanic Serving Institutions receives federal funding by applying for certain grants to aid in areas of the university that serve the student population best.
+Since students might also apply to a HSI based off available assistance resources, it’s important to note that not all HSI’s have the same offerings.
+A Hispanic Serving Institution receives federal funding by applying for certain grants that serve the student population best.
 Since there are quite a few of federal grant opportunities, universities usually only apply for two or three to help in the specific areas of interest that need assistance.
 It’s important to research which programs at the university are available for the students before making a final decision.

 Where to find a HSI?